Colombian conflict: 2000–2006

-The years from 2000 to 2006 were bloody ones in Colombia with thousands of deaths every year resulting from the ongoing war between the Colombian Armed Forces, Paramilitary groups such as the AUC and the rebel groups (mainly the FARC, ELN and also the EPL).
+The years from 2000 to 2006 were bloody ones in Colombia with thousands of deaths every year resulting from the ongoing war between the Colombian Armed Forces, Paramilitary groups such as the AUC, and the rebel groups (mainly the FARC, ELN and the EPL).
 The fighting resulted in massive internal displacement of Colombia's civilian population and thousands of civilian deaths.

-During President Uribe's first term in office (2002–2006), the security situation inside Colombia showed some measure of improvement and the economy, while still fragile, also showed some positive signs of recovery according to observers.
-But relatively little has been accomplished in structurally solving most of the country's other grave problems, such as poverty and inequality, possibly in part due to legislative and political conflicts between the administration and the Colombian Congress (including those over a controversial project to eventually give Uribe the possibility of re-election), and a relative lack of freely allocated funds and credits.
+During President Uribe's first term in office (2002–2006), the security situation inside Colombia showed some measure of improvement, and the economy, while still fragile, showed some positive signs of recovery, according to observers.
+However, relatively little had been accomplished in structurally solving the country's other grave problems, such as poverty and inequality, possibly in part due to legislative and political conflicts between the administration and the Colombian Congress (including those over a controversial project to eventually give Uribe the possibility of re-election) and a relative lack of freely allocated funds and credits.

-Some critical observers considered that Uribe's policies, while reducing crime and guerrilla activity, were too slanted in favor of a military solution to Colombia's internal war while neglecting grave social and human rights concerns.
-Critics have asked for Uribe's government to change this position and make serious efforts towards improving the human rights situation inside the country, protecting civilians and reducing any abuses committed by the armed forces.
-Political dissenters and labor union members, among others, have suffered from threats and have been murdered.
+Some critical observers considered that Uribe's policies, while reducing crime and guerrilla activity, were too slanted in favor of a military solution to Colombia's internal war, while neglecting grave social and human rights concerns.
+Critics asked for Uribe's government to change this position and make serious efforts towards improving the human rights situation inside the country, protecting civilians, and reducing any abuses committed by the armed forces.
+Political dissenters and labor union members, among others, suffered from threats and have been murdered.

-In 2001 the largest government supported paramilitary group, the AUC, which had been linked to drug trafficking and attacks on civilians, was added to the US State Department's list of Foreign Terrorist Organizations and the European Union and Canada soon followed suit.
+In 2001, the largest government-supported paramilitary group, the AUC, which had been linked to drug trafficking and attacks on civilians, was added to the US State Department's list of Foreign Terrorist Organizations, and the European Union and Canada soon followed suit.

 On January 17, 2001, right-wing paramilitaries entered the village of Chengue, and divided up the villagers into two groups.
 They then went from person to person in one of the groups, smashing each person's head with sledgehammers and rocks, killing 24 people, as the Colombian military sat by and watched.
 Two other bodies were later discovered dumped in a shallow grave.
 As the paramilitaries left, they set fire to the village.

 In 2004, it was revealed by the National Security Archive that a 1991 document from the U.S. Defense Intelligence Agency had described then-Senator Uribe as a "close personal friend" and collaborator of Pablo Escobar.
 The Uribe administration denied several of the allegations in the 1991 report.

-Starting in 2004 a disarmament process was begun of Colombia's paramilitary groups (especially the AUC) and was completed on April 12, 2006, when 1,700 fighters turned in their weapons in the town of Casibare.
+A disarmament process of Colombia's paramilitary groups (especially the AUC) was begun in 2004 and was completed on April 12, 2006 when 1,700 fighters turned in their weapons in the town of Casibare.

-In May 2006, the Colombian presidential election resulted in Uribe winning re-election with a historic first round vote tally of 62%, followed by leftist Carlos Gaviria with 22% and Horacio Serpa.
+In May 2006, the Colombian presidential election resulted in Uribe winning re-election with a historic first round vote tally of 62%, followed by leftist Carlos Gaviria with 22% and Horacio Serpa with 11%.